Configure

 Choose a Storage Capsule

-Your WordPress Capsule needs to connect to a Peristent Storage Capsule.
-Click "Edit" in the "Wordpress Config" section to select a Peristent Storage Capsule from your Space.
+Your WordPress Capsule needs to connect to a Persistent Storage Capsule.
+Click Edit in the WordPress Config section to select a Persistent Storage Capsule from your Space.

 Environment Variables